-2.14 Reopening of nominations
+2.15 Reopening of nominations

-- (a) If at the close of nominations there are fewer candidates for a position than the number to be elected, the Returning Officer must reopen nominations for the remaining positions to be elected, for a time deemed suitable by the Returning Officer. - (b) Regulations 2.6-0 apply to the reopening of nominations.
+- (a) If at the close of nominations there are fewer candidates for a position than the number to be elected, the Returning Officer must reopen nominations for the remaining positions to be elected, for a time deemed suitable by the Returning Officer. - (b) Regulations 2.9-2.14 apply to the reopening of nominations.

-2.15 Campaign Supporters
+2.16 Campaign Supporters

-- (a) Each candidate may nominate up to ten Campaign Supporters. - (b) Only nominated Campaign Supporters can campaign on behalf of their respective candidates. - (c) Campaign Supporters must: - (i) be Members; - (ii) comply with all Regulations related to campaigning; and - (iii) not engage in any prohibited conduct including any conduct described in Regulation 2.31. - (d) A list of Campaign Supporters must be given to the Returning Officer in writing and include: - (i) the position(s) for which the candidate is seeking election; - (ii) the candidate's name and signature; and - (iii) the names of the Campaign Supporters.
+- (a) Each candidate may have up to ten Campaign Supporters. - (b) Campaign Supporters must: - (i) be Members; - (ii) comply with all requirements in these Electoral Regulations related to campaigning; and - (iii) not engage in any prohibited conduct, including any conduct described in Regulation 2.32.

-2.16 Scrutineers
+- (c) A list of Campaign Supporters must be given to the Returning Officer in writing and include: - (i) the position(s) for which the candidate is seeking election; - (ii) the candidate's name and signature; and - (iii) the names of all Campaign Supporters. - (d) Only nominated Campaign Supporters can campaign on behalf of their respective candidates.

-- (a) Each candidate may appoint one scrutineer for each position for which they are standing. - (b) The scrutineer must be a Member. - (c) The scrutineer must not be a candidate for that position. - (d) The appointment of a scrutineer must be given to the Returning Officer in writing and include: - (i) the position(s) for which the candidate is seeking election;
+2.17 Scrutineers

-- (ii) the candidate's name and signature; and - (iii) the scrutineer's name and signature. - (e) Scrutineers are entitled to: - (i) observe the draw for the ballot paper in accordance with Regulation 1.1, - (ii) observe the counting of votes in accordance with Regulation 2.29; and - (iii) inspect the voters roll in accordance with Regulation 2.5. - (f) Scrutineers must not touch the ballot box, ballot papers or any other election records.
+- (a) Each candidate may appoint one scrutineer for each position for which they are standing. - (b) The scrutineer must be a Member. - (c) The scrutineer must not be a candidate for that position. - (d) The appointment of a scrutineer must be given to the Returning Officer in writing and include: - (i) the position(s) for which the candidate is seeking election; - (ii) the candidate's name and signature; and - (iii) the scrutineer's name and signature. - (e) Scrutineers are entitled to: - (i) observe the draw for the ballot paper in accordance with Regulation 2.19, - (ii) observe the counting of votes in accordance with Regulation 2.25; and - (iii) inspect the voters roll prepared in accordance with Regulation 2.5. - (f) Scrutineers must not touch the ballot box, ballot papers or any other election records.

-2.17 Separate ballot
+2.18 Separate ballot